MrGeorge343/Hello_world/README.md

 # Hello_world
-Repo I
+Repo I.
 I have just joined github, this is a test.
-This is a speling error to change next time.
+This is no longer a spelling error.